ocryptocode/PPH/README.md

 ## Features

 - **Database Integration:** Utilizes a relational database to store and manage financial data efficiently.
-We recommend [Database System] for optimal performance.

 - **AI Models:** Employs state-of-the-art AI models for financial interpretation.
 The AI models are trained to analyze and extract meaningful patterns from the financial data, as well as interpret that data properly .